lilykaw/L545-B659-Final-Project/README.md

 ## Part A

 - Extract a bag-of-words list of nouns, adjectives, and verbs for all targets individually.
 Then create feature vectors for all training and test data (separately) for all targets.
-- Perform classification using Support Vector Machines (SVM) and default settings. `a_2_all.py` is the codes for classify both target and sentiment. `a_2.py` is the codes for only classify target.
+- Perform classification using Support Vector Machines (SVM) and default settings.
 - Improve the results when optimize the settings.
+In `explore_SVM_settings.ipynb`, the 'Hillary Clinton' is used as an example aiming to explore the affect of each parameter of SVM.
+Then we get a general step of adjust SVM settings and optimized them for different targets one by one in `a.py`.
+The general steps are:
+	- Check that which kernel performance best with their default related parameters.
+    In most of the situations, it is linear kernel or RBF kernel.
+If the dimension of feature is large enough compare to the number of samples, the data can be linearly seperatable in high dimensionality, the linear kernel will performance great and fast.
+If the dimension of feature is not large enough, the RBF kernel could be a good choice.
+	- Adjust the regularization parameter.
+	- Check that whether a balanced class weight need to be used.

 ---